salabs/TestArchiver/README.md

                         Sets a cut off level for archived log messages.
 By default archives all available log messages.
-  --ignore-logs         Do not archive any log messages
+  --ignore-logs         Do not archive any log messages --max_log_message_length MAX_LOG_MESSAGE_LENGTH
+                        Specify how many characters of the log message that is archived. full: archives the complete log. positive
+                        integers: archives number of characters from the beginning. negative integers: archives number of
+                        characters from the end.

 Adjust timestamps:
   --time-adjust-secs TIME_ADJUST_SECS